Exynos: Performance discrepancies

 Samsung's flagship smartphones (except the foldable Galaxy Z series) released between 2016 (Galaxy S7) and 2022 (Galaxy S22), as well as the Galaxy S24 and S24+, utilizes both the Exynos and Qualcomm Snapdragon SoCs, with the latter being used mainly in models for American and East Asian (except South Korea) markets, and other regions using the former.

-While both the Exynos and Snapdragon versions Galaxy S7, S8, and Note 8 has similar performances, the Exynos 9810-based models of Galaxy S9 and Note 9 has worse performance and efficiency than the Snapdragon 845 models.
+While both the Exynos and Snapdragon versions of the Galaxy S7, S8, and Note 8 have similar performances, the Exynos 9810-based models of Galaxy S9 and Note 9 has worse performance and efficiency than the Snapdragon 845 models.
 The Exynos 9820 used in Galaxy S10, which utilizes older CPU cores and inferior manufacturing process than the Snapdragon 855, continued this discrepancy.

 Stability issues

 Some of Samsung's phone models released between 2019 - 2021 that used Exynos 9611 processor were widely reported by customers having random restarts, freezing and bootloops.
 Specific phone models include the Galaxy A50, A50s, A51, M30s, M21, M31, M31s, F41 and Galaxy M21 (2021).
 Although the issue went unreported on mainstream media and very few YouTube reviewers covered it based on user reports, the issues were widely documented on Samsung Members official community forum as well as Reddit and other forums.
 The impact was significant with hundreds of user posts and comments between 2020 and 2023.
 Samsung did free board replacements for some early customers who had the phone in warranty.
-However, the majority of people faced the issue after the 12-month warranty period, mostly starting 1.5 - 3 years after purchase.
+However, the majority of people faced the issue after the 12-month warranty period, mostly starting 1.5 – 3 years after purchase.
 Samsung never officially acknowledged the issue and no software update was released to solve the problem, although the phones received the promised minimum 4 year security updates.
 The only official solution available to customers was to purchase replacement board that cost around 60-70% of the phone's cost.
 Most users resorted to risky yet cheaper third party repair that required re-soldering (also called reballing) the CPU & RAM PoP (Package on Package) which managed to solve issue according to dozens of user reports on said forums.